Last updated on June 14th, 2025 at 06:41 am

 Overview

-A Master’s degree in Public Administration (MPA) trains students in public sector management, policy analysis, and governance.
+A Master’s degree in Public Administration (MPA) prepares students for careers in public sector management, policy analysis, and governance.

 Career Paths

-Graduates can work as policy analysts, city managers, public affairs specialists, and non-profit leaders.
+Graduates can work as policy analysts, city managers, public affairs specialists, and leaders in the non-profit sector.

 Typical Coursework